GC AI

 Choose GC AI if:

-You are an in-house lawyer, whether you are a solo GC at a Series B startup, a three-person team at a mid-market SaaS company, or a ten-person department inside a public company.
+You are an in-house lawyer looking for an enterprise platform, whether you are a solo GC at a Series B startup, a three-person team at a mid-market SaaS company, or a ten-person department inside a public company.
 You want character-level citation discipline, a Word experience that does not force you to tab-switch, a system prompt that understands in-house work, pricing you can defend to the CFO, and a trial you can start without a procurement cycle.

 Harvey